azbauer8/Scrumble/README.md

 # Scrumble

-A simple Markdown editor powered by Remirror
+A desktop Markdown editor powered by Remirror

 ## Features